SS Mona (1889): Construction and dimensions

-Constructed in the yards of Faifields of Govan in 1889 she was originally named Calais Douvres.
+Constructed in the yards of Faifields of Govan in 1889 she was originally named Calais-Douvres.
 The vessel measured 324 ft 5 in long, with a beam of 35 ft 9 in and a depth of 13 ft 5 in.
 She was certified to carry 1,212 passengers, and had a crew complement of 59.

 Her engines produced 5400 ihp, but the vessel's speed is open to question.
 No speed is entered in the Register of Shipping, but her best run during her sea trials averaged 18.86 kn.
 The Steam Packet give it as 18 kn, but she is said to have steamed from Dover to Calais in three minutes under the hour at an average speed of 22.6 kn.

 Service life

-On completion, Calais Douvres entered service with the London, Chatham and Dover Railway Company, plying the English Channel between Calais and Dover – the two ports after which she was named.
+Calais-Douvres was launched on 6 April 1889.
+On completion, Calais-Douvres entered service with the London, Chatham and Dover Railway Company, plying the English Channel between Calais and Dover – the two ports after which she was named.
 During her channel service she was the vessel on which Queen Victoria made her last trip to the continent of Europe.

 From the London, Chatham and Dover Railway Company, she was acquired by Higginbottom's Liverpool and Douglas Steamers Ltd, and entered service on the Irish Sea in competition with the Isle of Man Steam Packet Company in 1901.

 Upon the death of Mr Higginbottom in December 1902, the Liverpool and Douglas Steamship Company ceased to exist, and the vessel was then bought from the liquidators by the Isle of Man Steam Packet Company in July 1903.
 The consideration was £6,000; and upon her purchase she was renamed Mona.